Healthy weight in pregnancy

 Should I be eating for two?

 The idea of eating for two during pregnancy is a myth.
 In fact, your energy requirements during the first and second trimester are no different to normal as your body makes some adaptations to help reduce the extra energy it might otherwise need.
-However, in the last 12 weeks of your pregnancy you do need a little extra energy – about 200 more calories per day.
+However, in the last 12 weeks of your pregnancy you do need a little extra energy – about 200kcal more per day.
 You may find at this stage that your bump is pressing on your stomach and intestines making it difficult to eat large meals.
 If this is the case for you, you may find that eating smaller meals and snacks more often is a better way to get all the food you need.
 However, you will need to make sure that these are nutrient-rich so that you are getting all the essential vitamins and minerals that you and your growing baby need.
-Below are some healthy snack ideas, which are all about 200 calories.
+Below are some healthy snack ideas, which are all about 200kcal.

-- Banana shake with 1 banana, semi-skimmed milk and low fat yogurt
+- Banana shake with 1 banana, semi-skimmed milk and low-fat yogurt

 - Oatcakes with reduced fat cheddar or sardines and slices of tomato